-ExtraCare is run by the Executive Team of five and governed by a Non Executive Board of Trustees.
-Trustees are ultimately responsible for the charity, setting the vision, mission and values of the charity and working with the Executive to develop the longterm strategy.
+ExtraCare is supported by the Executive Leadership Team and a Non Executive Board of Trustees.
+Trustees are ultimately responsible for the charity, setting the vision, mission and values of the charity and working with the Executive Leadership Team to develop the longterm strategy.

 Trustees are chosen for their experience in relevant areas such as health, social care, financial management and human resources management.

 Paul has worked in or for the NHS for 40 years in a wide range of roles and for the last two decades has been a Chief Officer or Chief Executive.
 Paul is currently the Chief Executive of Birmingham and Solihull Clinical Commissioning Group and is also the System Leader across Health and Care.
 Prior to that he was Chief Executive of Gloucestershire Care Services NHS Trust, and before that was interim chief executive at Birmingham and Solihull Mental Health NHS Foundation Trust.
 He has also been chief executive of three Primary Care Trusts in the Midlands.
 He has a strong track record of building partnerships, and leading organisations to deliver changes that make a positive difference to the health and care services people receive in their local community.
 Paul is the President and Chair of Welcome Wellbeing CIC, which focuses on addressing health issues from Black and Minority Communities and Migrants.
 He has also recently been appointed as a non-executive Director and now Transition Chair of the Gold Standards Framework CIC which delivers training and influences policy around end of life care in a range of community and hospital settings.